Minijump/Squirrel/README.md

 ### To do

 ### To Fix
-* navbar/Theme glitch: (only sometimes), when page load it reopens/close directly; we see default theme flash
+* navbar glitch: (only sometimes), when page load it reopens/close directly

 ### To do MVP
 * Add actions + tours on actions